jQSfire125/my_blog/_posts/2020-06-19-system-dynamics.markdown

 So, with today's course Emilio and I have completed the necessary courses to receive an Executive Certificate in Technology, Operations, and Value Chain Management.
 Yes!!

-I want to especially thank professor [John Sterman][jsmit], he is one of the best professors I have ever met.
+I want to especially thank Professor [John Sterman][jsmit], he is one of the best professors I have ever met.
 He is an inspiration and an amazing human being.
 Our world definitely needs more people like him.
-Thank you professor.
+Thank you Professor.

 One of my classmates in the course works in cybersecurity, and I called him one day to get his opinion on my transition and education plan.
 He suggested starting this blog, so in the future I can share the type of problems I can solve, to share my development journey.
 Thanks Jim.